Sustainability Reporting Initiative

 Rates of Injury, Occupational Disease, Lost Days and Total Number of Work-Related Fatalities

-1 The injury rate is the number of injuries resulting in Medical aid and Loss time accident per 100 employees.
+1 The injury rate is the number of injuries (including contractors) resulting in Medical aid and Lost time accident per 200,000 worked hours.

-2 The occupational disease rate is the number of occupational diseases per 100 employees.
+2 The occupational disease rate is the number of occupational diseases (excluding contractors) per 200,000 worked hours.

-3 The lost day rate is the number of calendar days lost due to a work-related injury or disease per 100 employees.
+3 The lost day rate is the number of calendar days lost due to a work-related injury or disease (excluding contractors) per 200,000 worked hours.